NORD gratefully acknowledges Amy Akers, PhD, Chief Scientific Officer, Angioma Alliance, for assistance in the preparation of this report.

 A person who suffers from seizures is said to have epilepsy.
 Seizures tend to worsen with age and frequency.
 Most cases of epilepsy can be controlled with medications.
 However, for some individuals, surgical removal of the cavernous malformation may be necessary.
 As a complicating factor, if a person has seizures and more than one cavernous malformation, it may be difficult to pinpoint which cavernous malformation is the cause of the seizures.

 Determining the normal function of these genes has been a major research focus since each was identified in 1999, 2003 and 2005 respectively.
 Researchers have learned that these genes each have very important functions in the development and maintenance of blood vessels.
 When a genetic mutation is inherited that causes one of these genes not to function properly, the blood vessels of the brain may become malformed and lead to the onset of cavernous malformation.
-In a small percentage of families, no mutation may be identified in one of the known genes.
-This may be due to technology limits of genetic testing, or there may be another gene that causes cavernous malformations, but has yet to be discovered.

-Sporadic CCM, however, is not caused by mutations in the CCM genes.
+Sporadic CCM is not caused by heritable mutations in the CCM genes.
 Therefore, individuals with sporadic CCM do not have a greater chance of having a child with CCM than anyone in the general population.
 Similarly, genetic testing may not be recommended for someone with sporadic CCM as this test would most likely yield a negative result and not provide the family with any additional information.
 This is because sporadic CCMs are not caused by mutations that are detectable in the blood.

 The greatest density of individuals affected by cavernous malformation is in New Mexico, USA.
 This is because of a specific genetic mutation in the CCM1 gene, termed the common Hispanic mutation.
 This mutation arose hundreds of years ago and has been passed through at least 17 generations of Americans descended from the original Spanish settlers of the Southwest.
+Being Hispanic does not predispose individuals to CCM.
+Instead, the large Hispanic population affected by the Common Hispanic Mutation is due to relatedness and passing the mutation from generation to generation for several hundred years.

 Magnetic resonance imaging (MRI) is now the standard of care for diagnosing cavernous malformations.
 Unless an individual has had a recent bleed, CCM lesions are not readily detected by CT scans or angiography.
 Molecular genetic testing for mutations in the KRIT1 (CCM1), CCM2, and PDCD10 (CCM3) genes is available to confirm the diagnosis.

 Currently there is no available drug treatment for CCM.
 Most cavernous malformations are initially observed for change in appearance, recent hemorrhage or clinical symptoms.
 Medications are available to treat seizures and headaches caused by cavernous malformations.
-Surgery is typically assessed on a case-by-case basis and may be advocated for cavernous malformations with recent hemorrhage, and/or those that are causing seizures.
+Surgery is typically assessed on a patient-by-patient basis and may be advocated for cavernous malformations with recent hemorrhage, and/or those that are causing seizures.
 Radiosurgery, by gamma knife, linear accelerator or new shaped beam techniques, is a controversial treatment option that has been used on cavernous malformations that are too dangerous to reach through traditional surgery.
 Radiosurgery is not recommended for individuals with familial CCM and/or multiple lesions.

 In all age groups, management decisions need to be based on the risk of keeping a cavernous malformation versus the risk of surgery.
 When a CCM is found unexpectedly, surgery is not always necessary, especially when it is not in a dangerous area.
 However, clinical and MRI follow-up is necessary due to the risk of growth and hemorrhage.
 Choices of therapy should take into account age, location of the lesion, effects on seizures, and risk factors for severe, potentially life-threatening hemorrhage.